abdullah-5j/Cyber-Writeups/TryHackMe/Challenges/Eavesdropper.md

 sudo: 1 incorrect password attempt
 ```

-Frank is a member of the `sudo` group, meaning he *can* run commands as root — but only with his password, which we don't have.
+Frank is a member of the `sudo` group, meaning he *can* run commands as root but only with his password, which we don't have.
 So `sudo -l` is a dead end without it.

-This points toward monitoring the system for background/cron processes running as root that might leak a password or expose a privilege escalation path, rather than trying to brute-force Frank's password.
+This points towards monitoring the system for background/cron processes running as root that might leak a password or expose a privilege escalation path.

 ---